The Bravery of Being Out of Range: Live performances

 The song was performed as part of Waters' In the Flesh tour, playing a similar part to his original 12 string part on an electric guitar.
 In 2000, a recording of this was released as the sixth track of the second disk of the live album, In the Flesh – Live.
 This track has a length of 5:05, and features additional vocals by Katie Kissoon, P. P. Arnold, and Susannah Melvoin.
 Like other songs from Amused to Death performed on the In the Flesh tour, it featured differences, like a new lead guitar part played by Snowy White. this new lead guitar part is similar to the parted added by Jeff Beck to the 2015 re-release.

 Waters performed the song at the Newport Folk Festival in 2015, for the first time in 13 years.
 Waters played the acoustic guitar on this version with My Morning Jacket and G.E Smith performing the rest of the instrumentation.

-Waters subsequently performed the song as an encore at some shows during the Us + Them tour.
-When performed, Waters sang an additional new verse, created to express his feelings of despair at the lack of change, regarding politics and war, in subsequent years, Waters later used the same verse during the Lockdown re-recording.
+Waters subsequently performed the song as an encore at some shows during the Us + Them Tour.
+When performed, Waters sang an additional new verse, created to express his feelings of despair at the lack of change, regarding politics and war, in subsequent years.
+The same arrangement was performed during his 2022—23 This Is Not a Drill concert series.
+Waters later released this version officially on The Lockdown Sessions.